sile/logi/doc/logi_filter.md

 ## Description ##

-A filter decides whether to allow or deny a message which send to the target channel.
+A filter decides whether to allow a message be sent to the target channel.

 ### <a name="NOTE">NOTE</a> ###